sefxdvc/RVX/Method-1.-Using-ReVanced-CLI-(PC).md

 # Root
 # For YouTube, use the option '--rip-lib' to remove the architecture (e.g. --rip-lib=x86 --rip-lib=x86_64 ...)
 # In the case of YouTube you want to exlude the patch 'microg-support' with the option '-e'.
-# The option '-e' allows you to exclude patches (e.g. -e microg-support -e amoled ...).
+# The option '-e' allows you to exclude patches (e.g. -e microg-support -e theme ...).
 # The option '-i' allows you to include patches (e.g. -i materialyou ...)

 java -jar revanced-cli-all.jar \